GETTING MARRIED IN SPAIN

 Please contact our Parish Priest, Fr Nigel Thomas (firstname.lastname@example.org) as soon as you can to ensure that the date and time are possible and put in our diary.

-We strongly suggest that if your service is in the months of June, July or August, you avoid the middle of the day as it will be very hot then – it can be well over 40 degrees C – and we don’t want you fainting in your posh clothes!
+We strongly suggest that if your service is in the months of June, July or August, you avoid the middle of the day as it will be very hot – it can be well over C40 degrees – and we don’t want you fainting!

 Order Of Service:

-Ideally the service will take place in a Church building – we usually use San Miguel or El Salvador in Nerja.
+Ideally the service will take place in a Church building – we usually use El Salvador or occasionally San Miguel, both are in Nerja.